 The perimeter fence was replaced in 2007.
 The site maintenance subcontractor is tasked with maintaining a vegetation-free zone along the base of the fence line and to keep vegetation from growing on the fence fabric.
-The vegetation-free zone along the fence line was being maintained, and the fabric was free of vegetation (PL-3).
+The vegetation-free zone along the fence line was not being maintained (PL-2), and the fence fabric was not free of vegetation (PL-3).